keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Many database technologies can be run on EC2, but you must handle setting up database resiliency, backups, patching, high availability, fault tolerance, scaling, etc. yourself.

+Amazon's RDS stands for Relational Database Service.
+It uses SQL as its querying language and is managed by AWS.
+You can choose to have your RDS instance run MySQL, Postgres, MariaDB, Oracle, Microsoft SQL Server, IBM DB2, or Amazon's proprietary relational DB called Aurora.

 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.

 **Transcribe** automatically converts speech into text.
 While using it, you can automatically remove Personally Identifiable Information (PII) using Redaction.